 Friday, June 23, 2017

 CUNY Graduate Center, 365 5th Avenue, New York, NY 10016

 Free continuing education credits available for qualified healthcare professionals.
 For more information, click here

 Sponsors of the 2017 National Conference on Work & Cancer

 For additional information on this year’s sponsors, click here.

-Adelphi NY Statewide Breast Cancer Hotline & Support Program, American Cancer Society, Be The Match, Bright Pink, CancerCare, Cancer for College, Cancer Support Community, Cervivor, Colon Cancer Alliance, Colon Cancer Coalition, FORCE, Gilda's Club New York City, Hope for Young Adults With Cancer, I Had Cancer, Imerman Angels, Lacuna Loft, Leukemia and Lymphoma Society, Life with Cancer, LUNGevity, Lymphoma Research Foundation, Memorial Sloan Kettering Cancer Center, National Cancer Legal Services Network, National Ovarian Cancer Coalition, Oncofertility Consortium, OncoLink, The SAMFund for Young Adult Survivors of Cancer, SHARE, Sharsheret, Stupid Cancer, Treatment Diaries, Triage Cancer, The Ulman Cancer Fund for Young Adults, Young Survival Coalition
+Adelphi NY Statewide Breast Cancer Hotline & Support Program, American Cancer Society, Be The Match, CancerCare, Cancer Support Community, Cervivor, Colon Cancer Alliance, Family Reach, Gilda's Club New York City, Hope for Young Adults With Cancer, IHadCancer.com, Imerman Angels, Lacuna Loft, Leukemia & Lymphoma Society, Life With Cancer, LUNGevity, Lymphoma Research Foundation, Memorial Sloan Kettering Cancer Center, MyLifeLine.org, National Ovarian Cancer Coalition, New York Legal Assistance Group, Oncofertility Consortium, Oncolink, The Samfund, SHARE, Sharsheret, Stupid Cancer, Susan G. Komen Greater New York City, Tell Every Amazing Lady® About Ovarian Cancer, Testicular Cancer Foundation, Treatment Diaries, Triage Cancer, The Ulman Cancer Fund for Young Adults, Young Survival Coalition